By Sue Vorenberg

 The classes cost $89 and will be held Thursdays from 6-8 p.m. and will run through June 22, 2017.

-Topics include information on pharmacology and health uses, health risks, a dispensary and grower panel, a Q&A with dispensary providers, a review of different products, cannabis and others (like nixest, for mind enhancement).
+Topics include information on pharmacology and health uses, health risks, detox centers in New Jersey, a dispensary and grower panel, a Q&A with dispensary providers, a review of different products, cannabis and others (like nixest, for mind enhancement).
 An overview of the history of cannabis – including its history in Vancouver, Washington, Lauerman said.

 “Here in Vancouver we’ve done a lot of things – especially with medical cannabis,” Lauerman said.
 “I’ll be talking about that, some of the products people can use and a range of other things.
 Putting this together has been an exciting process.”